bmmoore43/MachineLearning-Weka/README.md

 13. Visualize features via Barplot: use barplot_features.R with an input of a list of features and their weights (pos or neg)

-#applying models to unknown data:
+#applying models to known cv data and get scores:

 1. first get run the manually cross validated files (all_cv.runcc) to get scores for your training set: